codership/documentation/galeracluster/source/documentation/install-xtradb-src.rst

 In addition to this procedure, bear in mind that any further customization variables that you enabled during the build process through ``cmake``, (such as nonstandard base or data directories), may require you to define addition parameters in the configuration file, (that is, the ``my.cnf``).

-.. note:: This tutorial omits MariaDB authentication options for brevity.

 .. _GitHub: https://github.com